skehlet/hammerspoon/README.md

 ## Other Stuff

 * Mouse button 4 and 5 to perform Back/Forward in Chrome, Slack, Chrome, and Visual Studio for Mac.
+* Hammer+mouse4 or mouse4 to move windows to left/right half
+* Caffeine equivalent
+* Microphone and speaker indicators to confirm my Airpods are the active input/output